Crimes involving radioactive substances: Illicit, fraudulent, and patent medicine

 In the early 20th century a series of products claiming medicinal properties, which contained radioactive elements were marketed to the general public.
 This does not include certain medications that contain radioactive isotopes (e.g. iodine-131 for its oncological uses) but pertains to elixirs and other medications that made preposterous claims (see below) that were neither scientific nor verifiable.

 Radithor, a well known patent medicine or snake oil, is possibly the best known example of radioactive quackery.
 It consisted of triple distilled water containing at a minimum 1 µCi each of the radium-226 and radium-228 isotopes.

 Radithor was manufactured from 1918 to 1928 by the Bailey Radium Laboratories, Inc., of East Orange, New Jersey.
 The head of the laboratories was listed as Dr. William J. A. Bailey, not a medical doctor.
 It was advertised as "A Cure for the Living Dead" as well as "Perpetual Sunshine".

-These radium elixirs were marketed similar to the way opiates were peddled to the masses with laudanum an age earlier, and electrical cure-alls during the same time period such as the Prostate Warmer.
+These radium elixirs were marketed similarly to the way opioids were peddled to the masses with laudanum an age earlier, and electrical cure-alls during the same time period such as the Prostate Warmer.

 The eventual death of the socialite Eben Byers from Radithor consumption and the associated radiation poisoning led to the strengthening of the Food and Drug Administration's powers and the demise of most radiation based patent medication.